 A Conditional Split Transformation in SSIS is just like the IF condition or CASE statement.
 It checks the given condition.
-And based on the condition result, the output will send to the appropriate destination path.
+The output will be sent to the appropriate destination path based on the condition result.
 It has ONE input and MANY outputs.

 For example, if we want to store the students in a class with marks greater than 40 in one Table and those who score less than 40 in another table, then we can use this SSIS Conditional Split Transformation to split the data using the condition.
 Note that Conditional Split is case-sensitive.